main menu Main Menu

 The brine solution is fed into the electrolysis chamber, which contains an anode and a cathode separated by porous diaphragms.
 The diaphragms prevent the mixing of reaction products while allowing the passage of ions.

 Within the electrolysis chamber, the electrochemical conversion of brine into caustic soda, chlorine gas, and hydrogen gas occurs through similar reactions as in membrane cell technology.
-Chloride ions (Cl-) are oxidized at the anode to form chlorine gas (Cl2), while water molecules (H2O) are reduced at the cathode to form hydrogen gas (H2) and hydroxide ions (OH-).
+At the anode, chloride ions (Cl-) oxidize to produce chlorine gas (Cl2), while at the cathode, water molecules (H2O) reduce to generate hydrogen gas (H2) and hydroxide ions (OH-).

 The porous diaphragms within the electrolysis chamber facilitate the separation of reaction products.
 Caustic soda solution is collected in one compartment, while chlorine gas and hydrogen gas are extracted separately in other compartments.